Gowtham00007/ted-talks-reactapp/README.md

 # How to use:
- - Select
+ - Select genre
- - know the meaning
- - view the meaning of emoji by clicking on it too.
- - Note : emojis meanings are shown as per the database provided .
+ - view options
+ - see ratings , read discription about the ted talks

 # Programing languges
  - html
  - css